 Facial comparison is not available for FLOWlock/FLOWmulti on iPad.

-- Require voice detection: If enabled, a microphone on a participant's device records and transcribe actual sentences spoken during the course of the lockdown exam.
+Require voice detection: If enabled, a microphone on a participant's device records and transcribe actual sentences spoken during the course of the lockdown exam.

 You can also enable or disable certain settings for individual participants at the bottom of the page.
+Please note that facial comparison and voice detection need to be enabled as general flow settings and then disabled for individual participants.

 Advanced Tab (